SHOCKING! Iss Pyaar Ko Kya Naam Doon 3 Actress Charu Rohatgi Passes Away!

 Regarding her career, a few years ago, Charu was quoted by an entertainment portal as saying, "Well, I started my journey with Ladies Special on Sony TV and later bagged the movie Patiala House I always wanted to become an actor but I couldn't go as there were loads of responsibilities on me,However after both my daughter's wedding, they decided to send me to Mumbai to pursue my dreams I was lucky enough to get into television."

-She was also seen in Bollywood movie, Ishqzaade that starred Parineeti Chopra and Arjun Kapoor.
+She was also seen in the Bollywood movie, Ishqzaade that starred Parineeti Chopra and Arjun Kapoor.
 Parineeti tweeted, "RIP Charu Rohatgi ma'am.
 You were the most loving mother in Ishqzaade and an amazing woman to work with.
 May your family have the strength to cope with this loss.
 Will never forget you!!!"

 Apart from Ishqzaade, the actress was seen in movies like Second Marriage Dot Com, 15 Park Avenue and 1920 London.